 The Head Teacher is responsible for reporting to the governing body (and the local authority where applicable) on how the policy is being enforced and upheld, via the termly report.
 The governors are in turn responsible for evaluating the effectiveness of the policy via the termly report.
 If further improvements are required the school policies and anti-bullying strategies should be reviewed.

-The policy is reviewed every 12 months, or sooner if necessary.
+The policy is reviewed every 12 months.

-Date of last review: January 2025
+Date of last review: September 2023